mahsan15/WebDev-tools/README.md

 # Web Developer Tools

-Welcome to our Web Developer Tools website!
+Welcome to the Web Developer Tools website!
 This React-based website provides a collection of useful tools for web developers to simplify common tasks.
 Here, you'll find the following tools:

 - **Chmod Calculator:** A tool to calculate and visualize file permissions using the chmod numeric and symbolic notation.